VryanL/Enviro365Assessment/README.md

 # Enviro365 Assessment

-Springboot application with a rest endpoints
+Springboot application with a rest endpoints with an in memory database (H2)